pakistani-women-in-computing/pwic-partnership-guidelines/pwic-advertising-and-sponsorship-guidelines.md

-# PWiC Advertising and Sponsorship Policies
+# Policy for Advertising and Sponsorships
+Updated May 15, 2019

 Pakistani Women in Computing (PWiC) publishes items throughout the year including but not limited to the Facebook posts, LinkedIn posts, blogs, and/or twitter publicizing their many events.
 This policy clarifies how businesses can be listed in our publications.
 PWiC does not sell advertising but we can solicit sponsorships.